 With how busy our everyday lives are becoming, it’s no wonder that people from all walks of life frequently feel tired, lethargic, or just plain exhausted.
 This fatigue can sometimes be so severe that it can prevent sufferers from participating in their favorite activities, and many people feel that the symptoms are unavoidable because they are simply too busy.
+Chronic fatigue inevitably reminds us that we are no longer spring chickens.
 However, there are a variety of small lifestyle changes and holistic treatments which can help with the symptoms of fatigue, and allow sufferers to lead happier and more productive lives.

 The first step for treating excessive fatigue, as with any medical condition, is to obtain a complete physical.
 This will allow your doctor to identify potential causes of your fatigue, and rule out the possibility that the fatigue is just a symptom of an underlying medical condition.
 If your doctor is unable to identify any medical reason for your fatigue, it is very likely that you can treat it yourself, at home, without medication, just by making some adjustments to your activities and schedule.